craigbeck/craigbeck.io/_posts/2013-12-11-ui-dot-router-gotcha.markdown

   - AngularJS
   - ngMin
   - problem
-  - Grunt
+  - grunt
-  - Javascript
+  - javascript
 ---

 So I have a fairly simple [AngularJS](http://angularjs.org) project using the new [Angular UI Router](https://github.com/angular-ui/ui-router) and the project is scaffolded with the Yeoman angular generator.
 All is well when running locally in developer mode, but theres trouble once I run <code>grunt</code> and run with the grunt built/minified/uglified code -- the browser would just hang (Safari) or outright crash (Chrome).
 Hmmm, thats definitely not right.

 My scripts are included in my <code>index.html</code> file like so: